 Likelihood of *potentially* happening: 80%

 By offering interactive basketball experiences, your first thought would be to actually play some basketball.
-Since injury liability, among other factors, prevents the facility from holding pickup games, I suggest a virtual alternative.
+Since injury liability from a san diego personal injury attorney, among other factors, prevents the facility from holding pickup games, I suggest a virtual alternative.

 To visualize, I point to the Mighty Ducks Pinball Slam, a long-time fixture at DisneyQuest.
 In this game, 11 players take the controls of a pinball in digital form, which is projected before them on a giant screen.

 In my version, you’ll take the PlayStation 4 or Xbox One controller and, well, assume control of an NBA player in the latest game of either 2K Sports’ NBA 2K or EA SPORTS NBA Live series and play it on a giant screen.
 It’s not likely that you’ve played against nine other competitors in the same room.
 Call picks, shout “I’m open” and even talk trash a la Michael Jordan and it’s the next best thing to playing at the playground — and as NBA superstars to boot.